 Sometimes you kill some text, move the cursor, kill more text, and then decide that killing that first text was a mistake.
 What you want to do in this case is return to where you killed that first text and yank it back.
-So you move the cursor back and type Y. Unfortunately, that retrieves the text of the second kill; the most recently deleted text occupies the first slot on the kill ring.
+So you move the cursor back and type 'Y. Unfortunately, that retrieves the text of the second kill; the most recently deleted text occupies the first slot on the kill ring.
 So now you want to get rid of the retrieved text and retrieve the text of the previous kill.

 Well, ESC Y, wipe-this-and-yank-previous, does this.
-It deletes the text just yanked, and rotates the kill ring so that text from the previous kills moves up a slot, and then it retrieves the text now in the first slot.
+It deletes and discards the text just yanked, thus freeing the first slot on the kill ring so that text from the previous kills moves up a slot, and then it retrieves the text now in the first slot.
 Try a couple more 'Ws, and then ESC Y (hit and release the escape key before typing a y).
 By doing many ESC Ys in a row, until you "find the kill that you want," you can "go shopping" in the kill ring for saved text.
+Just bear in mind that this type of shopping can "leave the store sold out."